Malaysia's anti-graft agency sends PM fund probe report to Attorney General

 Najib has weathered months of calls to resign over alleged financial mismanagement at indebted state fund 1Malaysia Development Berhad (1MDB), whose advisory board he chairs.

-Controversy turned to scandal in July when the Wall Street Journal reported that investigators looking into 1MDB had identified funds worth 2.6 billion ringgit ($605.36 million) that had been transferred directly to the prime minister's bank accounts.
+Controversy turned to scandal in July when the Wall Street Journal reported that investigators looking into 1MDB had identified funds worth 2.6 billion ringgit (408 million pounds) that had been transferred directly to the prime minister's bank accounts.

 Najib has denied any wrongdoing and says he did not take any money for personal gain.